loganwright/Polymer/README.md

 This is a bit safer way to map so that if you refactor your class names, you don't need to do a project search to replace your key mappings.

-This syntax can also be used to declare a `JSONMappableTransformer` to go along with the class.
+This syntax can also be used to declare a `GenomeTransformer` to go along with the class.
 More on that later.
 Let's look at our mapping for `SpotifyArtist`

 `SpotifyArtist.m`